thisisian/rspaint/README.md

 # rspaint

-A simple raster editor with a familiar interface.
+A simple raster editor with a familiar interface using GTK+ library.

-## Status: In development
+## Status: Not in development